CSAW Qualifiers 2021

 Solution

 We were stumped on this one until we found something on the printer.
 We looked at the PDF with analysis.
 Nothing showed up until someone saw dots.
 I thought at first we were just seeing something but he wasn't lying.
-This lead to a great trail and by using deda we produced the report below with the serial numbers being the flag.
+This lead to a great trail and by using deda arrow-up-rightwe produced the report below with the serial numbers being the flag.

 Flag: flag{watchoutforthepoisonedcoffee}